ZumDeWald/RestaurantReviews/README.md

 ---
 #### _Project submission for Udacity FEND course_

+## Overview

+This repo contains a web app that allows the user to sort through various restaurants and see reviews. _[All content has been generated just for this project and is not live]_

 ## How do I run this project?

 1. Download all files associated with this project